-The following notice regarding compliance with Federal Communications Rules pertain to the Backbone Node.
+The following notice regarding compliance with Federal Communications Rules pertain to the Access Feeder Node, Backbone Link Node, and Backbone Concentrator Node.

 This equipment generates, uses, and can radiate radio-frequency energy.
 If you do not install and use this equipment according to the instruction manual, this product may interfere with radio communications.
 This product has been tested and found to comply with the limits for a Class A computing device, pursuant to Subpart J of Part 15 of FCC Rules; compliance with these limits provides reasonable protection against radio interference when such equipment is operated in a commercial environment.
-Operating this equipment in a residential area is likely to interfere with radio communications; in which case, the user, as his/her own expense, must correct the interference.
+Operating this equipment in a residential area is likely to interfere with radio communications; in which case, the user, at his/her own expense, must correct the interference.